carolzhou/multiPhATE2/README.md

 #### RUNNING PHATE AS AN "EMBARASSINGLY PARALLEL" CODE

-Pipeline outputs are written to user-specified output subdirectories (specified in your multiPhate.config file, and in the auto-generated myGenomeName_phate.config files, one for each genome specified in multiPhate.config).
-In this way, multiPhATE may be set up to run multiple instances of PhATE in parallel on any number of nodes of a compute cluster without fear of clashes in writing results.
-Implementing a code in parallel is system dependent; a parallel version of multiPhATE2 is not provided in the distribution.
-In the case that you have programming expertise at hand, parallelization may be implemented within the multiPhate.py script, upon execution of phate_runPipeline.py over the list of genomes; at this point in the code, the execution of phate_runPipeline.py can be distributed among threads or processors.
+The MultiPhATE2 Pipeline is configured to run each genome file in parallel using all available processors without fear of clashes in writing results.
+Outputs for each genome are written to user-specified output subdirectories (specified in your multiPhate.config file, and in the auto-generated myGenomeName_phate.config files, one for each genome specified in multiPhate.config).
+The number (n) of parallel processes can be limited in the multiphate.py file by setting THREADS = n.
+To use all available processors, set THREADS = 'ALL'.

 Alternatively, multiple instances of multiPhATE2 could each be distributed to a different compute node (ie, one genome listed per multiPhate.config file) on a high-performance computing system.
 In this case you will need to disable the multiPhate.log file to avoid I/O contention among the parallel multiPhATE2 processes; within multiPhate.py, set HPC = True.

 #### FURTHER RECOMMENDATIONS